-Columbia is the fourth largest country in South America.
+Colombia is the fourth largest country in South America.
 About 37% of students in the country get a late start on school and approximately 41% repeat at least one grade by the time they turn 15.
 This is mainly because of a lack of internet access, low salaries for teachers, and inadequate facilities.
-Our online portal is shedding light into Columbia’s education system.
+Our online portal is shedding light into Colombia’s education system.

 Venezuela is situated at the northern end of South America.
 The country is struggling with a severe shortage of teachers and absence of students.
 Schools are falling apart and don’t have the resources they need to run efficiently.
 JAAS Foundation is committed to changing these things and revolutionizing the way students in Venezuela learn.